KOENJI: TOKYO’S MUSIC MECCA

 Lessons and Workshops

-Jack Atherton Drum Clinic
+Jack Atherton Drum Clinic (external link)

 The session drummer who has toured the world behind UK singer-songwriter Jake Bugg, is now living in Tokyo and offering drum lesson workshops and private lessons at Sound Studio Dom and online.

-World's End Garden
+World's End Garden (external link)

 All the info you need for exploring the music scene of Koenji, from livehouses and live bars to great food, drink, and nightlife locations.
 The Koenji Music Map includes English with explanations that make it easy to find the type of place you want to go to.